 Vishnu reclining on Adishesha

 This intricately-carved relief is one of the finest in the Belur Chennakeshava Temple.
 As you can see, it is carved with perfection and extraordinary attention to detail.
 Portrayed with four arms, Vishnu is wearing beautiful jewelry all over the body.
 He is lying down in a relaxed manner with Adishesha as his bed.
 His facial expression also shows his relaxed mood as his consort Lakshmi massages his left foot.

 If you look closely at the relief, you can see the lotus flower with Brahma on top is emerging from Vishnu’s navel, symbolizing the birth of Brahma.
 The lotus flower acts as the umbilical cord.

 The creation of Brahma depicted in this relief is based on the Vaishnava Purana.
 However, there are differing accounts of the creation of Brahma in other Puranas.
 According to Shiva Purana, for example, Shiva created Vishnu and Brahma.

 The Maha Vishnu depictions are always associated with Adishesha, who is known by many names, including Shesha, Sheshanaga, and Ananta.
 Interestingly, two mathematical concepts are buried under these names.
 In Sanskrit, Shesha means one that remains (i.e., remainder), and Ananta means endless (i.e., infinity).
 What this means is Shesha remains even after the end of the universe, and Ananta exists for eternity.

-Carved on the square niches surrounding the main relief are some of Vishnu’s Dashavataras (Ten Avatars).
+Carved in the square niches surrounding the main relief are some of Vishnu’s Dashavataras (Ten Avatars).
 Expand the image to full view to view them.
 The avatars from left to right are: Matsyavatara (Fish), Kurmavatara (Turtle), Varahavatara (Wild Boar), Narasimhavatara (Man – Lion), Vamanavatara (Dwarf Brahmin), Parashurama (Sage holding an Ax), and Buddha.

 – Maha Vishnu seated on Adishesha – A beautiful sculpture carved in the mukhamantapha (veranda) of Cave – 3 of Badami caves

-– Maha Vishnu seated on Adishesha – An intricately carved relief on the outer wall of the Somanathapura Keshava Temple
+– Maha Vishnu seated on Adishesha – An intricately-carved relief mounted on the outer wall of the Somanathapura Keshava Temple

 – Buddha seated on Adishesha – A statue depicting Buddha as an avatar of Vishnu situated on the top level of the Angkor Wat Temple, Siem Reap, Cambodia